SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

     max-jobs-per-second: 1
     max-status-checks-per-second: 10
     local-cores: 1
-    jobs: 200                   # edit to limit number jobs submit
+    jobs: 200                   # edit to limit the number of jobs submitted in parallel
     latency-wait: 60000000
-    use-envmodules: true        # Adapt True/False only active one
+    use-envmodules: true        # adapt True/False for env of singularuty, but only active one possibility !
-    use-singularity: false      # if False, please install all R package on tools_config.yaml ENVMODULE/R
+    use-singularity: false      # if False, please install all R packages listed in tools_config.yaml ENVMODULE/R
     rerun-incomplete: true
     printshellcmds: true